-Guidance on Roles and Responsibilities
+1. Guidance on Roles and Responsibilities from the SEND Code of Practice 2015

 1. A Family Centred System

 The code explains that local authorities (LAs) must ensure that children, their parents, and young people are involved in discussions and decisions about their individual support and about local provision.